This post may contain affiliate links. Read my disclosure policy here.

 Are you trying to lose weight after having a baby?
 Getting in shape after having children can be a struggle and many women (myself included) get frustrated trying to get rid of the extra fat on our bellies.
-To help us, today we have fitness expert Alison Marie with us to share her expertise.
+If you’re like me, you spend many of your days comfy in Lularoe leggings trying to ignore your mommy tummy even a decade after having babies.
+But whether you had your babies last month or years ago, today we have fitness expert Alison Marie with us to share her expertise and help us flatten our stomachs.

 Ah, the postpartum mommy tummy.
 We all get it!
 As weeks go by and we are cleared for exercise, for many of us, our first thought is to get rid of it!
 So naturally we start doing crunches right?
 Wrong!